AlbErtogArgAr1/SQL_cyber_salary_project/README.md

 SELECT * FROM cyber_salaries;
 ```

-## Here you can check the Tableau Dashboards developed for this project:

 ### We can now begin our analysis by answering the questions above.

 ### 1- Does experience play a role in the recruitment of remote work profiles?.